michelleNguyenCS/word-search-generator-2023/README.md

 Date of Completion: 2023-01-24\
 Achieved Grade: 100%

-Program Description: A word search generator where a user can create a wordlist and use it to generate a word search.
+Program Description: A word search generator where a user can create a wordlist and use it to generate a word search.\
+Language: Java

 Some Programming Concepts:
 - Text-Based GUI